groggero95/tsca/REPORT.md

 #### Results

 Nominally, attacking 10000 samples is more than sufficient to successfully retrieve keys both on 128 and 256 bits.
 If attacking samples from the OS, 15000 samples could be needed (before filtering).
-We don't have samples for 512 or more bits, since a reasonable number of samples, i.e. 20000 or more (for more bits we need more samples to find the key), may take days.
+We don't have samples for 512 or more bits, since a reasonable number of samples, i.e. 20000 or more (for more bits we need more samples to find the key), may take days to be collected.
 Theoretically, with the right number of samples, it should work also for larger keys.

-Talking about pure performances, the following results have been obtained (single core, 3.1 GHz):
+Talking about pure performances, the following results have been obtained (single core, 3.1 GHz, using 10000 samples and considering both the squaring and the exponentiation):

 | Number of bits | Time [mm:ss] |
 |:--------------:|:------------:|